trian-gles/WAVETERRAIN/README.md

 ## USAGE
 Make sure that package.conf points to the appropriate Makefile on building

-Due to the the nature of wave terrain synthesis, a DC offset will likely be present.
+Due to the the nature of wave terrain synthesis, a DC offset will likely be present, notice the DCBLOCK usage in the demo scorefile.

-Notice the DCBLOCK usage in the demo scorefile.
+In the `WAVETABLE::f` funtion try inputting different terrain functions.

 Args: